Is Blanview Still the Only Option?

 FAQ

-What is a Blanview display?
+What is a Blanview Display?

-What are the biggest advantages of Blanview?
+What are the primary advantages of Blanview?

-Very high energy efficiency (up to approx. 2300 cd/(m²-W))
+Very high energy efficiency (up to approx. 2300 cd/(m²·W))

 Good readability in diffuse sunlight